projectacrn/acrn-hypervisor/doc/introduction/index.rst

 VIRTIO_CONFIG_S_DRIVER_OK to avoid unnecessary device configuration changes while running.
 VBS-K can access shared rings through the VBS-K virtqueue APIs.
 VBS-K virtqueue APIs are similar to VBS-U virtqueue APIs.
-VBS-K registers as a VHM client to handle a continuous range of registers.
+VBS-K registers as a HSM client to handle a continuous range of registers.

-There may be one or more VHM-clients for each VBS-K, and there can be a single VHM-client for all VBS-Ks as well.
-VBS-K notifies FE through VHM interrupt APIs.
+There may be one or more HSM-clients for each VBS-K, and there can be a single HSM-client for all VBS-Ks as well.
+VBS-K notifies FE through HSM interrupt APIs.